A Half Day Tour Guide in Brussels City

 Mont des Arts (french word) means mount or hill of Arts, it offers one of the finest views in Brussels.
 You can directly see the head of the Town Hall Grand Place from vibrant higher point.

-The garden is has a glamorous allure, you will instantly feel the vibrant breeze of the wind.
+The garden is has a glamorous allure, you will instantly felt the vibrant breeze of the wind.

 At the end of the garden you will see the statue of King Albert riding a horse.